-ACC\ 117 PRINCIPLES OF MANAGERIAL ACCOUNTING
+ACC 117 PRINCIPLES OF MANAGERIAL ACCOUNTING

-The modern economy's shift from an information-based to a knowledge-based business environment is very dynamic, and has contributed to major structural changes.
-This course examines the impact of these structural changes on the managerial accounting function.
+Today's business environment is very dynamic and is in the midst of major structural changes.
+This course will examine the impact of these structural changes on the managerial accounting function.

 This course will be a combination of cost determination and management analysis.
 It will focus on traditional and contemporary modalities needed to support management's planning and expense control decisions.
 Topics include cost accounting systems, work flow processes and flow charting, control chart analysis, cost behavior relationships, forecasting, budgeting, variance analysis, capital expenditure decisions, analysis of financial statements, activity based and Balance Scorecard Accounting.
-Prerequisite: ACC\ 113 with a grade of "C" or better.
+Prerequisite: ACC 113 with a grade of "C-" or better.

-ACC\ 271 INTERMEDIATE ACCOUNTING I
+ACC 271 INTERMEDIATE ACCOUNTING I

 Advanced study of financial statements and the accounting processes.
 For students desiring to make accounting a profession.
 Topics include preparation of financial statements, inventory problems, investments, the rulings and opinions of the Accounting Principles Board and Financial Accounting Standards Board.
-Prerequisite: ACC\ 117 with a grade of "C" or better.
+Prerequisite: ACC 113 with a grade of "C-" or better.

-ACC\ 272 INTERMEDIATE ACCOUNTING II
+ACC 272 INTERMEDIATE ACCOUNTING II

 Students will account for fixed assets, depreciation methods, corporate formation, changes in capital and earnings distribution.
 Special attention is given to financial statement analysis, the statement of changes in financial position, and readings of the rulings and opinions of the Accounting Principles Board and the Financial Accounting Standards Board.
-Prerequisite: ACC\ 271 with a grade of "C" or better.
+Prerequisite: ACC 113 with a grade of "C-" or better.